FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 Release 1.3.1
 ^^^^^^^^^^^^^

-* Fixed a bug that sometimes caused an exception when ingesting data to Sql Server
+* Corrected an exception when multiple batch threads are processing and saving in parallel to SQL Server.

 .. _fsi_releasenotes_1.3.0: